ImMnan/Helm-crane-k8s/README.md

 #### [4.4] Adding Proxy config details
 - If the [proxy](https://help.blazemeter.com/docs/guide/private-locations-optional-installation-step-configure-agents-to-use-corporate-proxy.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____10#h_4a05699b-fb2d-4d9b-933d-11b5e3befaca) needs to be configured, change the value for `enable` to `yes`.
-Now, add the configuration for `http_proxy` or/and `https_proxy`.
+Add the configuration for `http_proxy` or/and `https_proxy`.
 Make sure the values are set to `yes` before adding the proxy `path`, as shown below:

 ```yaml
 proxy: